Overview

 Eno’s fuzz

-Pictured is Paul Rudolph, performing on an unknown date, at an unknown location, with a WEM Project V. This is the exact pedal that Brian Eno would go on to describe using for some of his guitar treatments during the 1970s.2 (Photo credit unknown)
+Pictured is Paul Rudolph, performing with the Deviants at the Hyde Park Free Concert on September 20th, 1969, with a WEM Project V at his feet.
+This is the exact pedal that Brian Eno would go on to describe using for some of his guitar treatments during the 1970s.2 (Photo credit unknown)

 Share your fuzz!